Joseph Patrick Hurley: Priesthood

 Hurley was named a domestic prelate by Pope Pius XI in 1934.
 That same year, he became the first American to serve as an official of the Vatican Secretariat of State.
-During his work at the Secretariat of State, he acted as a liaison between the Holy See and the American Catholic hierarchy.
-He played an influential role in shaping the Vatican's policy towards Father Charles Coughlin, a controversial Michigan priest and radio personality.
+During his work at the Secretariat of State, he acted as a liaison between the Vatican and the American Catholic hierarchy.
+He played an influential role in shaping the Vatican's policy towards Reverend Charles Coughlin, a controversial Michigan priest and radio personality.

 Bishop of St. Augustine

-On August 16, 1940, Hurley was appointed the sixth bishop of the Diocese of St. Augustine by Pope Pius XII.
-Some believed that his appointment was made to allow Hurley to remain in contact with the ailing Myron Charles Taylor, the American emissary to the Vatican.
-Others believed the appointment was a punishment; Hurley had become a critic of the wartime policy of the Vatican, believing Pope Pius XII was overly fearful about communism and not fearful enough about Nazism.
+On August 16, 1940, Hurley was appointed the sixth bishop of St. Augustine by Pope Pius XII.
+At that time, the diocese covered the entire State of Florida.
+Some believed that Pius XII appointed him there so that Hurley could remain in contact with the ailing diplomat Myron Charles Taylor, the American emissary to the Vatican.
+Others believed the appointment was a punishment; Hurley had become a critic of the wartime policy of the Vatican, believing that Pius XII was overly fearful about communism and not fearful enough about Nazism.

 Hurley received his episcopal consecration on October 6, 1940, from Cardinal Luigi Maglione, with Archbishops Celso Costantini and Clemente Micara serving as co-consecrators, at the chapel of the Pontifical Urbaniana University in Rome.
 Returning to the United States, Hurley was installed as bishop of St. Augustine on November 26, 1940.